 Collaborating closely, CDOT and Panasonic set out to build a connected vehicle ecosystem, one where cars communicate with each other and the roads around them, utilizing IoT and V2X technology to drive a revolution in travel safety and efficiency.
 Panasonic’s focus?
 Delivering a production-grade deployment to Colorado roadways and a connected traffic management center platform for V2X technology.
 The 5-year, multi-million-dollar project continues to be rolled out in a phased approach, enabling CDOT to deploy these technologies at scale.

-Early results of the scaled partnership have resulted in CDOT receiving additional federal funding to extend the V2X solution to another nearly 500 miles of roadway.
+Early results of the scaled partnership have helped CDOT receive additional federal funding to extend the V2X solution to another nearly 500 miles of roadway.

-CIRRUS by Panasonic allows CDOT to monitor real-time traffic and share critical safety information on highway conditions, congestion, crashes and other driving hazards – directly with vehicles and people.
+CIRRUS by Panasonic allows CDOT to monitor real-time traffic and share critical safety information on highway conditions, congestion, crashes and other driving hazards directly with vehicles and people.
 Imagine driving along a mountain highway when a crash occurs 1,000 feet down the road, around a blind turn.
-V2X enables your vehicles to warn you or even react on your behalf – to prevent you from becoming a part of the incident even before the compromised vehicle is visible.
-And emergency services can be deployed more promptly, and more cost-effectively, than ever before.
+V2X enables your vehicles to warn you, or even react on your behalf, to prevent you from becoming a part of the incident even before the compromised vehicle is visible.
+This technology also means that emergency services can be deployed more promptly, and more cost-effectively, than ever before.

 On the I-70 Mountain Corridor, Colorado roadway operators can use the data collected by the intelligent transportation platform to make up-to-the-minute decisions such as deploying snowplows during winter storms or alerting drivers of icy roads, obstructions or delays.
-CIRRUS by Panasonic gives DOTs an open system with tools that control traffic management, data analytics, roadway technical services, camera management, weather data and much, much more all from one dashboard with an open development environment to capture the long-tail of innovation.
+CIRRUS by Panasonic gives DOTs an open system with tools that control traffic management, data analytics, roadway technical services, camera management, weather data and much, much more – all from a single dashboard with an open-development environment to capture the long tail of innovation.